-- seek the views of families, to be sure that they agree with the policy, and support it; - consider with the Headteacher, any requests from families for individual children to have special dispensations; - require the Headteacher to report to the Governors on the way in which the policy is being implemented.
+• seek the views of parents, to be sure that they agree with the policy, and support it.

+• consider with the Headteacher, any requests from parents for individual children to have special dispensations.

+• require the Headteacher to report to the Governors on the way in which the policy is being implemented.

+Kernow Learning